Weighted Geometric Mean, Minimum Mediated Set, and Optimal Simple Second-Order Cone Representation: Introduction

 \section{Introduction}

 This paper is concerned with the following problem:

 (\uppercase\expandafter{\romannumeral1}) \emph{Given a weighted geometric mean inequality $x_1^{\lambda_1}\cdots x_m^{\lambda_m}\ge x_{m+1}$ with weights $(\lambda_i)_{i=1}^m\in\Q_+^m$, $\sum_{i=1}^m\lambda_i=1$, construct an equivalent representation using as few quadratic inequalities (i.e., $x_ix_j\ge x_k^2$) as possible.} The study of Problem (\uppercase\expandafter{\romannumeral1}) is motivated by the fact that any solution to Problem (\uppercase\expandafter{\romannumeral1}) immediately gives rise to a second-order cone representation for the convex set defined by the weighted geometric mean inequality.
 One advantage of the second-order cone representation is that the related optimization problem can be solved with off-the-shelf second-order cone programming (SOCP) solvers \cite{alizadeh2003second}, e.g., {\tt Mosek} \cite{mosek}, {\tt ECOS} \cite{ecos}.
-Naturally to achieve the best efficiency, we wish to obtain such a second-order cone representation of as small size as possible.
+Naturally, to achieve the best efficiency, we wish to obtain such a second-order cone representation of as small size as possible.

-Note that using the so-called ``tower-of-variable'' construction described in \cite[Lecture 3.3]{ben2001lectures}, one is able to give an equivalent second-order cone representation for a weighted geometric mean inequality, whose size is however typically far from optimal.
-As far as the author knows, the problem of finding optimal second-order cone representations for general weighted geometric mean inequalities has not been investigated much in the literature, except some special cases that are mentioned below.
+Note that using the so-called ``tower-of-variable'' construction described in \cite[Lecture 3.3]{ben2001lectures}, one is able to give an equivalent second-order cone representation for a weighted geometric mean inequality, whose size is, however, typically far from optimal.
+As far as the author knows, the problem of finding optimal second-order cone representations for general weighted geometric mean inequalities has not been investigated much in the literature, except for some special cases, which are mentioned below.
 Assume that in Problem (\uppercase\expandafter{\romannumeral1}) the weights are written as $\lambda_i=\frac{s_i}{t},s_i\in\N$ for $i=1,\ldots,m$ and $t\in\N$.
 In \cite{morenko2013p}, Morenko et al. constructed an ``economical'' representation (without any proof concerning optimality) for a weighted geometric mean inequality in the case of $m=3$ and $t=2^l$ for some $l\in\N$ when studying $p$-norm cone programming.
-In \cite{kian2019minimal}, Kian, Berk and G\"urler dealt with Problem (\uppercase\expandafter{\romannumeral1}) in the case of $t=2^l$ for some $l\in\N$, and proposed a heuristic algorithm for computing an approximately optimal second-order cone representation.
+In \cite{kian2019minimal}, Kian, Berk and G\"urler dealt with Problem (\uppercase\expandafter{\romannumeral1}) in the case of $t=2^l$ for some $l\in\N$, and proposed a heuristic algorithm for computing a second-order cone representation of small size.